floodnet-nyc/flood-sensor/deployment/hotspot identification/flood-hotspots-identification.md

 # Flood Hotspots Identification
-To determine flood sensor locations, we take a variety of considerations into account.
-This manual describes how those considerations factor into the selection process.
-Once a location is selected, we deploy our sensor through a process described in the [Flood Sensor Deployment Manual](https://github.com/floodnet-nyc/flood-sensor/blob/main/deployment/manuals/flood-sensor-deployment-manual.md)
+Several parameters are relevant when determining flood sensor locations.
+This manual describes those parameters, and how they factor into the selection process.
+Once a location is selected, we deploy our sensor through a process described in the [Flood Sensor Deployment Manual](https://github.com/floodnet-nyc/flood-sensor/blob/main/deployment/manuals/flood-sensor-deployment-manual.md).

 **Table of Contents:**
 - [Flood Hotspots Identificantion](#flood-hotspots-identification)